 I am a mother of two children – Amelia and Alexander.
-In my twenties, I worked at the BBC for eight years as a television presenter on BBC News 24 and a reporter on the current affairs programme.
+In my twenties, I worked at the BBC for eight years as a television presenter on BBC News 24 and a reporter on the current affairs programme, Here and Now.
 I tried to carry on working at the BBC when my daughter was born, but I really struggled trying to hold down a tough job which required a lot of travel and looking after my daughter.

 Within 15 months, I gave birth to my son, he gave me the idea of setting up Night Nannies.